-Christine K. Ormsbee, PhD-Associate Provost and Director, A.J. and Susan Jacques Endowed Professor in Special Education
+Christine K. Ormsbee, PhD-Associate Provost and Director.

 The Institute for Teaching and Learning Excellence supports all instructors in the design and delivery of high-quality instruction.
 Employing an array of multimedia services, ITLE staff supports the integration of the most current technologies with effective classroom pedagogy.
-ITLE provides a variety of professional development opportunities such as "Preparing Online Instructors" and "Scholarship of Teaching and Learning," as well as

-"OSU Faculty Reads," a monthly book reading program.
+ITLE provides a variety of professional development opportunities such as "Preparing Online Instructors" and "Scholarship of Teaching and Learning," as well as "OSU Faculty Reads," a monthly book reading program.
 In addition, ITLE cooperates with campus departments on teaching and learning-related research projects to provide the professional development requested.